csci1710/forge-documentation/forge-docs-book/src/testing-chapter/wheats.md

+# What is a Wheat?
-Inlcuded in Forge assignments are solution file(s) for each part of the assignment.
+Included in Forge assignments are solution file(s) for each part of the assignment.
 These are referred to as *wheats*, and have the `.wheat` file extension.
 These *wheats* allow you to check your understanding of the problem using tests.
 As long as you can express your question about the assignment as a test, you can receive an authorotative answer from the wheat!

+To run tests in your test file (e.g. `stacks.test.frg`) using the wheat solution, follow these steps:

+- Replace `open` statements to your implementation file (ex. `stacks.frg`) with the associated wheat.
+    For example, you may replace `open "stacks.frg"` with `open "stacks.wheat"`. *Ensure not open both files at the same time.*
+- Run your tests file in Racket.
+All associated tests will be run against the *wheat* instead of your implementation.

+*Wheats* only implement top level predicates of a project.
+Tests that deal with the specific internals of *your* implementation will not be able to be run against the wheat.

+# Test Writing Strategies

 We have found the following testing-writing stratgies useful when interacting with the wheat.
 These are recommendations, you do not **have** to follow these strategies!

-## Test Writing Strategy 1
+## Strategy 1

 1. Write example behaviors that you believe the wheat would allow and non-examples that the wheat would rule out in terms of Forge’s example syntax.